What are the responsibilities and job description for the Record Specialist position at Harris County Sheriff's Office?

 - Processes detainer and bench warrants; surety, cash, and non-arrest bonds; expunction orders; and letters of incarceration for defendants, bonding companies, and other agencies upon request

-- Processes cost bills associated with judgments and sentences and fines or surrenders.
+- Processes cost bills associated with judgments and sentences, fines, or surrenders.

 - Prepares deposit paperwork and accounting in coordination with the Business Office